 In the VM, open the Device Manager, expand Display Adapters, and verify the proper installation of the NVIDIA driver.

-- Sign out of the VM's Windows server operating system.
+- Sign out of the VM's Windows operating system.